LysandrosAn/Flywheel/README.md

 # Flywheel
-Finite element simulation of rotating equipment in Julia language, based on 1-D Euler beam shaft segments and linear bearing impedance.
+Finite element simulation of rotating equipment in Julia language,  with 1-D Euler beam shaft segments and linear bearing impedance.
 Based on "*Linear and Nonlinear Rotordynamics: A Modern Treatment with Applications, Second Edition*" by Yukio Ishida and Toshio Yamamoto.
 ISBN:9783527409426\
 Main features:
 * Import of machinery geometry from file